Vidvox/docs.isf.video/docs/primer/primer_chapter_9.md

 ## Manually converting GLSL shaders to ISF

 When automatic conversion to ISF only works for part of a shader, or for working with GLSL code examples from sources not yet supported for automatic conversion, it is also possible to do the work by hand.

+### General tips for converting non-ISF GLSL shaders to ISF

 Here is a list of tips that address many of the common differences:
 - You should probably replace any calls in your shader to `texture2D()` or `texture2DRect()` with `IMG_NORM_PIXEL()` or `IMG_PIXEL()`, respectively.
 Images in ISF- inputs, persistent buffers, etc- can be accessed by either `IMG_NORM_PIXEL()` or `IMG_PIXEL()`, depending on whether you want to use normalized or non-normalized coordinates to access the colors of the image.
 If your shader isn't using these- if it's using `texture2D()` or `texture2DRect()`- it won't compile if the host application tries to send it a different type of texture.